 Many personal injury lawsuits arise out of negligence.
 Negligence exists when someone owes a duty to another person, which is violated, such that the other person is injured or killed.
 Property owners owe a legal duty to use reasonable care to keep their property safe.
 This means that they are expected to inspect the property to determine whether there are any dangerous conditions and repair them or provide warnings about them to any visitors.

 If you are injured on somebody else's property, you may be able to bring a premises liability lawsuit.
-These include accidents involving slip and falls, lead paint exposure, uncovered swimming pools, fires, explosions, dog bites, and inadequate security.
+These include accidents involving slip and falls, uncovered swimming pools, fires, explosions, dog bites, and inadequate security.
 Critical to most premises liability lawsuits is actual or constructive notice of the dangerous condition.
 Constructive notice exists when a property owner using reasonable care would have known about the dangerous condition and repaired it or issued warnings.
 In most cases, it is established by showing that the condition existed for a long time.
 A personal injury attorney in the New Hartford area can advise you on whether it was likely present in your case.

 Construction accidents are handled a bit differently and may contain distinctive elements.
 If you are a visitor to a construction site and suffer injuries, the case may proceed as a normal premises liability lawsuit.
 However, if you are a worker on the construction site who is injured, different rules apply.
 For most workers, their only remedy against their employer is a workers' compensation claim.
 However, workers may be able to recover damages against negligent third parties.